awsdocs/amazon-opensearch-service-developer-guide/doc_source/walkthrough.md

 ```

 **Note**
-These commands use the `us-west-2` region, but you can use any region that Amazon Comprehend supports\.
+These commands use the `us-west-2` Region, but you can use any Region that Amazon Comprehend supports\.
 To learn more, see the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#comprehend_region)\.

 ## Step 2: Copy sample code<a name="walkthrough-script"></a>